rajpushp12/CosmosAzFunction/README.md

 }
 ```

 Build and Run the Maven Project.
-The DB has been connected and any change in the DB will logged in the terminal.
+The DB has been connected and any change in the DB will be logged in the terminal.